godatadriven/mlops-workshop/README.md

 ### **Prerequisites**

-- Make sure you have Docker installed and running  #TODO PREP: add link
+- Make sure you have [Docker](https://docs.docker.com/engine/install/) installed and running
 - (optional) Fork this repository so you can make changes to it.
 This will be useful if you want to work on the bonus CI/CD exercise.

 ### **Setting up your editor**